MelonSmasher/WyzeFirmwareTool/README.md

 # Pre-Built Firmware

 Since the default root password is well known, I will not be building firmware with telnet enabled.
-If you'd like to enable telnet check out the section below on *Generating Your Own Firmware* or check out [HclX/WyzeHacks](https://github.com/HclX/WyzeHacks).
+If you'd like to enable telnet check out the section below on *Generating Your Own Firmware* or check out [HclX/WyzeHacks](https://github.com/HclX/WyzeHacks) (NFS not working ATM).

 WIP